HL7NZ/hpi/input/pagecontent/addPractitioner.md

     * birth date,
     * gender
     * ethnicity
-   * An add practitioner request made by an RA must include an RA identifier
+   * An add request made by an RA must include a unique RA source person identifier that does not already exist in HPI within the same source as that submitted
    * A request cannot create an HPI record which is a duplicate of another Practitioner record
    * An add request cannot contain an RA identifier that already exists in the HPI
-   * An add request can include
+   * An add request may include:
       * educational qualifications
-      * languages
+      * languages (communication)
-   * An add request must not contain
+   * An add request must not contain:
-      * registration details (registration details can only be added with an update request)
+      * registration details (Practitioner.qualification).
+Registration details can only be added with an update request
-      * death date
+      * deathdate. deathdate can only be added with an update request

 * _Add Practitioner errors_
   * _Name is required_
   * _Birth date is a required field_
   * _RA identifier is required_
-  * _RA identifier is already assigned to CPN XXXXX_
+  * _RA identifier is already assigned to an hpi-person-id_
   * _The practitioner identity information supplied may result in duplication of another identity.
 Please check the list of potential duplicates before resubmitting_
    * _Death date not valid for an add_
    * _Registration details not valid for an add_